Developmental Movements can transform any child's ability to learn with ease, enjoyment and success

 Ed.
 Psychologists

-If your school is looking for an easy and cost effective way to improve learning amongst children who are struggling or failing in the classroom, I can help.
+If your school is looking for an easy and effective way to improve learning with children who are struggling or disruptive in the classroom, I can offer some short training sessions to a group of teachers that will help make a significant difference in the classroom.
+Children love to move, so give them developmental movements to help their learning at the same time

 One to One Sessions